 Hi!
-I’m Gypsy the Squirrel Monkey
+I’m Guido the Squirrel Monkey

 Bolivian Squirrel Monkeys live in Central and South America in the canopy layer of the rainforest.
 They live together in multi-male/multi-female groups with up to 500 members.
 Their distinctive black-and-white face gives them the name “death’s head monkey” in several Germanic languages.